raghav-chamarthy/devops/README.md

     /opt/aws/bin/cfn-signal -e $? --stack ${AWS::StackId} --resource ASGLaunchConfiguration --region ${AWS::Region}
 ```

-3. I could have used ansible to run the show, define a playbook and it orchestrates the entire flow, but for the given use case i though a script would suffice.
+3. I could have used ansible to run the demo, define a playbook and it orchestrates the entire flow, but for the given use case in the interest of time , i thought a script would suffice.
 Definitely can be looked upon.

-4. Usage of cloud formation nested stacks is also a definite option , which reduces the risk of execution of a next sequential stack if the dependent stack fails
+4. Usage of cloud formation nested stacks is also a definite option , which reduces the risk of execution of a next sequential stack if the dependent stack fails.

-5. Packer currently produces a new AMI ID every time as expected, but this can be conditionally averted
+5. Packer currently produces a new AMI ID every time as expected, but this can be conditionally averted or moved as a separate step in the pipeline.

+6. Base AMI in packer script is hard coded ,can be upgraded to read it from the AWS SSM , and pass it as a parameter

 # Conclusion and comments: